pymc-devs/pymc/docs/source/gp.rst

     K_1^{**} - K_1^{*^T}(K_1 + K_2)^{-1}K_1^* \right) \,.

-So one can break down GP models into individual components to examine how each contribute to the data.
+These equations show how to break down GP models into individual components to see how each contributes to the data.
 For more information, check out `David Duvenaud's PhD thesis <https://www.cs.toronto.edu/~duvenaud/thesis.pdf>`_.

 The GP objects in PyMC3 keeps track of these marginals automatically.
 The